LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

   There are two options to choose:

   - 0. Prevent insertion of rules with the same pattern items on non-root table.
+    In this case, only the first rule is inserted and the following rules are rejected and error code EEXIST is returned.

   - 1. Allow insertion of rules with the same pattern items.
+    In this case, all rules are inserted but only the first rule takes effect, the next rule takes effect only if the previous rules are deleted.

   By default, the PMD will set this value to 1.